martmannupb/AmoebotSim-2.0/README.md

 AmoebotSim 2.0 is licensed under the MIT License, see file [`LICENSE`](LICENSE).

 It includes the [`Unity Standalone File Browser`](https://github.com/gkngkc/UnityStandaloneFileBrowser) (copyright (c) 2017 Gökhan Gökçe), which can be found in [`AmoebotSim 2.0/Assets/StandaloneFileBrowser`](AmoebotSim%202.0/Assets/StandaloneFileBrowser), including its own MIT license.

+## Contact

+If you'd like to get into contact with us, feel free to send an E-Mail to matthias.artmann@uni-paderborn.de.
+To learn more about our research on programmable matter, visit our [University homepage](https://cs.uni-paderborn.de/en/ti/forschung/forschungsprojekte/programmable-matter).